 2. Letter.
 Each letter is a pictographic assembly of two or more elements.
 A speaker integrates the information communicated by all the elements to pronounce an individual sound, or phoneme.

-HPA was created in 1994 by Geoffrey Tudor, an English-as-a-Second-Language (ESL) instructor.
+PA was created in 1994 by Geoffrey Tudor, an English-as-a-Second-Language (ESL) instructor.
 His aim was to create a new international phonetic alphabet based solely on the sciences of linguistics and human physiology as universals of human speech.
 His idea was that letters would be self-instructional and show the sound relationships among letters.
-HPA was originally conceived only as a tool to help people more easily learn to pronounce and speak English.
-HPA was later expanded to represent the sounds in any language.
-It has many features and advantages that make it superior to other alphabets for any number of uses.
+PA was conceived as a tool to help language learners more easily learn to pronounce and speak any language on Earth.
+Despite it original design purpose, PA has many features and advantages that make it superior to other alphabets for many other uses.

 The name “Human Physiological Alphabet” or “HPA” was originally created because it accurately described the most important features of the alphabet:

 1. HPA applies only to human beings.
-[Note: Any notation system for communication by other species would ideally be based on its physiology, as well.
-HPA is the notation system based on our own human physiology.]
+[Note: Any notation system for communication by other species would ideally be based on its own physiology, as well.
+HPA is the notation system based on our own, human physiology.]

 2. HPA originates from human anatomy and physiology.